-Evidence given to a Select Committee on Cemeteries implied that cemeteries are widely believed to be the 'cinderella' service of local government.
+Evidence given to the recent Select Committee on Cemeteries implied that cemeteries are widely believed to be the 'cinderella' service of local government.
 It also highlighted that cemeteries are not currently a priority category under any National Lottery funding schemes.
-Thankfully some authorities do place an importance on both the cemeteries and commitment to nature conservation.

 The lack of appropriate funding and status could imply that cemetery managers are too hard-pressed with minimising maintenance costs to consider nature conservation improvements.
 Church councils often face similar resource constraints in managing churchyards.
-Conversely, the Cemetery Research Group in York suggests that burial choice for the bereaved is increasingly being acknowledged as good practice, for example, the then Institute of Burial and Cremation Administration (IBCA) produced a 'Charter for the Bereaved'.

-However, new, 'wildlife-friendly' practices are appearing such as 'green burial' and, in one cemetery run by a charitable trust, the Scandinavian practice of creating more private 'rooms' within the cemetery bordered by hedges.
+Conversely, the Cemetery Research Group in York suggests that diversity of choice for the bereaved is increasingly being acknowledged as good practice, for example, the Institute of Burial and Cremation Administration (IBCA) produced a 'Charter for the Bereaved'.
+New, 'wildlife-friendly' practices are appearing such as 'green burial' and, in one cemetery run by a charitable trust, the Scandinavian practice of creating more private 'rooms' within the cemetery bordered by hedges.
 Some managers may therefore be quite interested in making biodiversity enhancements, particularly if suitable training is provided.
+Best Value may also offer an opportunity to advocate more sustainable management.